SEEDS-Group/TTSL/docs/language/common/modifier.md

 ## ID

-There can also be an ID modifier added to the data and functions to implicate that the data or function is unique and can be used as an Identifier.
+There can also be an ID modifier added to the data and functions to implicate that the data or function is unique and can be used as an identifier.
 The ID modifier is added by placing the keyword `id` in front of the declaration.
 For example:

 ```ttsl
 id function f(y: Int): Int {...}